-The program was launched in Australia six years ago and is now also running in the United Kingdom, the United States of America and Poland.
+The program was originally launched in New Zealand in 2005 and is now also running in Australia, the United Kingdom, the United States of America and Poland.
 While the program differs slightly in Australia and New Zealand to align with the local education systems, both provide educational programs including fun learning resources to help schools teach students about correct hygiene and tissue use in counteracting the spread of cold and flu viruses.

 In New Zealand, we have partnered with leading virologist Dr Lance Jennings and more than 20 District Health Boards and public health nurse networks who help deliver the program in schools.

-Our educational Kleenex® SneezeSafe* program was created in New Zealand 11 years ago and was launched in Australia six years ago.
+Our educational Kleenex® SneezeSafe* program was created in New Zealand in 2005 and was launched in Australia in 2000.